vyaskruti89/JavaScriptFundamentals2019/docs/InstallationGuideMac.md

 Node.js is a JavaScript runtime engine.
 Basically, it allows you to run JavaScript programs outside of the browser.

-You will need to have the latest current version of Node installed as of August 2019 (12.7.0).
+You will need to have the latest _Current_ version of Node installed as of September 2019 (12.10).
 If you already have Node.js installed, type `node -v`.
 If you do not have the latest version, see https://flaviocopes.com/how-to-update-node/ for instructions on how to upgrade.

 You should also update NPM.
 You can update it with: